 - Professional judgement and ethics must be observed and utilised in dealing with any sensitive data.

-- Data relating to clients will be maintained for such periods as are laid down by the professional bodies responsible for the conduct of the Company.
+- Data relating to clients will be maintained for such periods as are laid down by the professional bodies responsible for the conduct of the Company or by statutory requirements.
+There may well be justifiable reporting needs in respect of certain data where deletion is not possible simply because an individual requests it.eg compliance with Anti Money Laundering Regulations or at the Order of the Courts

-- Any matter relating to data protection may be referred to a Director in the first instance but checks on good practice can be accessed via the Data Protection website www.Dataprotection.gov.uk
+- Any matter relating to data protection must be referred to a Director in the first instance but checks on good practice can be accessed via the Data Protection website https://ico.org.uk/

 - A copy of the draft codes of practice are available from the website and a copy is available within the Company from the Directors.